7 Simple Ways to Improve Your Sleep

 Diet matters for just about everything that goes on in your body, and it’s no different with sleep.
 What you eat and drink, and when you eat and drink, can either improve or disrupt your sleep.

 I’ll address this topic more thoroughly another day, but for now here’s something to consider: if you are doing all the things listed here- exercising, managing stress, etc.- and you’re still experiencing poor sleep, then you may want to take a closer look at your diet.
-Eating a diet rich in plants and anti-inflammatory foods, and being careful not to eat or drink (not even water!) in the 3 hours before bedtime, are two additional things that can set you up for a good night of sleep.
+Eating a diet rich in plants and anti-inflammatory foods, and eating balanced meals that promote stable blood sugar will help with healthy hormone balance- and one of the consequences of that is better sleep!

 I hope this post was helpful.
 If you’ve got questions please leave a comment below!